leosperry/ha-kafka-net/README.md

 * [Pre-built automations](https://github.com/leosperry/ha-kafka-net/wiki/Factory-Automations)
 * Extensible framework - [create your own reusable automations](https://github.com/leosperry/ha-kafka-net/wiki/Tutorial:-Creating-Automations)
   * Extend automation factory with extension methods
-  * Create your own automamtions from scratch
+  * Create your own automations from scratch
 * [Automation builder](https://github.com/leosperry/ha-kafka-net/wiki/Automation-Builder) with fluent syntax for quickly creating automations.
-* Full unit testability and componet level testing with [Test Harness](https://github.com/leosperry/ha-kafka-net/wiki/Automated-Testing)
+* Full unit testability for custom automations and integration testing for all registered integrations.
 * MIT license

 ## What others have said:
 > All in all, I'm really happy HaKafkaNet is a thing!
 It's a really ergonomic way of writing automations that make sense.

->   I converted the automations for 3 rooms from Home Assistant automations to C#, and those works good!
+> I converted the automations for 3 rooms from Home Assistant automations to C#, and those work good!
 So I'm really satisfied with the project.

 ### Dashboard
 ![Image of dashboard](https://raw.githubusercontent.com/leosperry/ha-kafka-net/main/images/UI%20Examples/Dashboard-V5_5.PNG)